 - Review of the 'New Perspectives on Joseph Wright of Derby' conference at the University of Derby, January 2012

-- Catalogue of 60 contemporary works of public art in Chesterfield Borough, 2012 (www.chesterfield.co.uk/newarttrail)
+- Catalogue of and commentary on 60 contemporary works of public art in the Borough of Chesterfield, UK, 2012 (www.chesterfield.co.uk/newarttrail)

 A selection of my published articles, interviews and essays is available on www.academia.edu.